Staff of Fair Housing Center of Central Indiana

 317-644-0673, ext.
 1004 – bhernandez@fhcci.org

-Bryan Hernandez joined the FHCCI staff in November of 2022 as the Test Coordinator.
-At the FHCCI, Bryan manages the FHCCI’s testing program through recruitment of training of fair housing testers and coordination of fair housing tests.
+Bryan Hernandez (he/him) joined the FHCCI staff in November of 2022 as a Test Coordinator.
+At the FHCCI, Bryan manages the FHCCI’s testing program through recruitment and training of fair housing testers and coordination of fair housing tests.
 Fair housing testing is an important investigative tool for uncovering housing discrimination.

 Bryan previously worked as a paralegal at a local law firm.
 He has a huge passion for anything community oriented and has volunteered for several area nonprofits including La Casa Amiga, Goodwill of Central & Southern Indiana, Indy Pride, Stonewall Sports, and others.
 Bryan is a fluent Spanish speaker.